-Characterization basics: Direct imaging by scanning electron microscope, transmission electron microscope, and scanning probe techniques.
+Characterization basics:Direct imaging by scanning electron microscope, transmission electron microscope, and scanning probe techniques.

 The learner will be able to comprehend the significance of nanoscience and nanotechnology and its applications in various fields.
-The students will have in-depth knowledge on the behavior of various class of materials in reduced dimensions.
+The students will have enriched knowledge on the behavior various class of materials in different dimensions.

-1. Nanostructures-Theory & Modelling, C. Delerue and M. Lannoo (Springer, 2004)

-- 2. Nanostructure, V. A. Shchukin, N. N. Ledentsov and D. Bimberg (Springer, 2004) - 3.
-Characterization of Nanophase Materials, Z. L. Wang (Ed.)
+- 1. Nanostructures-Theory & Modelling by C. Delerue and M. Lannoo (Springer, 2004) - 2.
+Nanostructure by V. A. Shchukin, N. N. Ledentsov and D. Bimberg (Springer, 2004) - 3.
+Characterization of Nanophase Materials by Z. L. Wang (Ed.)
 (Wiley-VCH, 2000) - 4.
-Semiconductor Nanocrystal Quantum Dots, A. L. Rogach (Ed.)
+Semiconductor Nanocrystal Quantum Dots by A. L. Rogach (Ed.)
 (Springer Wien NY, 2008) - 5.
-Introduction to Nanotechnology, C. P. Poole Jr. & F. J. Owens (Wiley-Interscience, 2003)
+Introduction to Nanotechnology by C. P. Poole Jr. & F. J. Owens (Wiley-Interscience, 2003)

-Semester III Course Code: PH-EL512

-Course Name: Nanomaterials - I (Lab.)
+MASTER of SCIENCE IN PHYSICS Semester III Course Code: PH-ET512 Course Name: Nanomaterials Lab - I/II